adrijmz/ResearchSE_Deliver1/docs/install.md

 # Install
 ## Using Docker
-To install the GROBID image, execute the following command:
+To install the GROBID image, execute the following command
 ```bash
     docker pull lfoppiano/grobid:0.7.2
 ```

-To install the extractor image, execute the followint command:
+To install the extractor image, execute the followint command
 ```bash
     docker pull adri4ndev/extractor:1.0.0
 ```

 ## From Source
-To install the GROBID image, execute the following command:
+To install the GROBID image, execute the following command
 ```bash
     docker pull lfoppiano/grobid:0.7.2
 ```